 Originally a judicial officer from Madagascar, Thierry joined the ICAR Training Team in 2015 as a Senior Asset Recovery Specialist.
-He was promoted to his current role in January 2023.
+He was promoted to his current role in July 2023, having previously served as Deputy Head of Training ICAR.

 Thierry obtained his Masters in Law from the French University of Reunion Island and was afterwards admitted to the École Nationale de la Magistrature et des Greffes in Antananarivo, Madagascar.
 Here he obtained his diploma of aptitude for the profession of magistrate, qualifying him to be a judge or a prosecutor.